 Skip to content

-The renovation of Ljubljana Castle is an ongoing project since 1963, financed by Ljubljana Castle Public Institution and carried out by the architectural studio Ambient.
-The latest renovation occurred at the castle’s wine cellar and its outer patio.
-A 3D model of the patio was made and further used for the visualisation of patio.
+The renovation of Ljubljana Castle is an ongoing project since 1963, financed by Ljubljana Castle Public Institution and carried out by the architectural studio, Ambient.
+The renovation included the castle’s wine cellar and outer patio.
+A 3D model of the patio was made and further used for the visualisation of the patio.

 The Department of Geodetic Engineering, Faculty of Civil and Geodetic Engineering at the University of Ljubljana, measured the castle’s outer wall and terrain with a terrestrial laser scanner (TLS).
 To compare results, a point cloud using 3Dsurvey was computed.